Why join the NBI

 - The work that was achieved from the Partnership now forms part of the formal National Skills Accord targets.

-- The Accord was a precursor to the NBI’s suite of Social Sustainability Programmes that focus specifically on Skills Development, Youth Employability and the strengthening of the TVET system.
+- The Accord was a precursor to the NBI’s suite of Social Transformation Programmes that focus specifically on Skills Development, Youth Employability and the strengthening of the TVET system.

 South African focalpoint for the United Nations Global Compact